Strategy as Enabling Constraints

 Lean UX 2015

-She uses the example of white noise, which has no constraints and with which every pattern is equally probably.
+She uses the example of white noise, which has no constraints and with which every pattern is equally probable.
 Adding constraints makes different patterns more or less likely.
 Thus adding, removing or changing constraints will alter the likelihood of different outcomes.

 Similarly, Dave Snowden uses the language of governing and enabling constraints.

-• Governing constraints are expected to produce a high probability outcome.
+• Governing constraints are expected to produce a high-probability outcome.
 They are more causal and repeatable, and they limit action regardless of context.

 • Enabling constraints are expected to produce a wider range of outcomes, albeit with lower probability.
 They are more catalytic and probing, and they allow for more freedom of action depending on context.